Say I'm Guilty

 He caught her swelling her knuckles against her bedpost last night.
 He asked why, and she simply replied “School.
 75.”
 The next night, he made good on his promise to “get ya someone that hits yo’ pretty face back, even with a cat between ya legs.”

 Yeah, he got her someone alright.
 He got Ivory her ex to fight.

 X’s and O’s haunted her bed.
 His image had soiled her pillow, the damn slug he was.

 She reminded herself that she left him, ironic since she scattered salt to him, on him.
 He was weak‒ no, that ain’t right.
 On those school steps, she straightened her face, telling him off.
 Not through text, the coward’s way out.
-The relationship was hatched out of spite, to prove to some kids that bugs can stick together for those four high school years.
-They never made it past the first, much less stuck ‘till the end.
+The relationship was hatched out of spite, to prove to some kids that bugs can tangle themselves in a loving web for four high school years.
+They never made it past the first; they wouldn't stop writhing 'till the end.
 Brushing past one another was enough to send disgusted shivers down both spines.
 His tail always came back to stung her.
 Her horns shone more than his cracked grin.
 That grin‒

 Jailbird pulls her back from the same edge.
 “You were right to leave.
 Don’t dwell on ‘im.”